thiswillbeyourgithub/LiTOY-aka-List-that-Outlives-You/README.md

 TODO and planned features:
 ======
 * add argument to export to markdown to use in [logseq](https://github.com/logseq/logseq) or Obsidian
-    * maybe LiTOY should actually be a logseq addon?
+    * maybe LiTOY should actually be a logseq addon? **If so, the rest of the TODOlist is not really to take into account anymore!**

 * implement an argument -f for "--filter_by_tags" and is then passed to --show or --review
 * implement date of birth instead of age
 * don't backup the db on every run